 The whole idea of taking advantage of these Visual Studio hotkeys is to increase productivity and save time.
-With these 20 Visual Studio keyboard shortcuts, developers have easy ways to get more done without lifting a finger off the keyboard. these hotkeys work for Visual Studio 2015 to the latest Visual studio 2019.
+With these TOP-50 Visual Studio keyboard shortcuts, developers have easy ways to get more done without lifting a finger off the keyboard. these hotkeys work for Visual Studio 2015 to the latest Visual studio 2019.

 CTRL+Q opens the quick launch so you can search an indexed list of every feature available in Visual Studio.
-For example, If you want to do add a new item, use the quick launch to with that as your search term and receive guidance on how to do that.
+For example, If you want to do add a new item, use the quick launch with that as your search term and receive guidance on how to do that.

 In Visual Studio, users can apply Quick Launch to instantly explore and complete activities for IDE as elements like templates, options, and menus.
 One thing to remember is that users can’t apply Quick Launch to explore for code and figures.